Analysis | As Trump gets more brazen about trying to steal the election, can congressional Republicans ditch him?

 But as his legal cases prove fruitless, Trump is testing democracy further.
 He’s trying to delay state certification and steal the election.
 And Republicans are starting to realize there may not be an easy way out of this for them.
 More and more polls show a majority of their base thinks the election was stolen from Trump.
-Some Republican operatives are hearing from major donors, people who aren’t conspiracy theory-minded, that they think Trump really won.
+Some Republican operatives are hearing from major donors, people who aren’t conspiracy-theory-minded, that they think Trump really won.

 Which means Republicans may be stuck as a party that is helping a president undermine democratic institutions on his way out, beholden to a base that doesn’t want to hear the truth about who won, and is unable to recognize the next president and move on with reality.

 The sense from several Republican strategists that The Fix talked to is that this is a dark time for the party.
-This last, final loyalty test to the president could be the mechanism that tears it apart, with the divisions irreconcilable: truth, or Trump.
+This last, final loyalty test to the president could be the mechanism that tears it apart, with the divisions irreconcilable: truth or Trump.

 “The problem with Republicans this whole time is that they try to ride this tiger, they try to say, well, a little grievance is good for us,” said Republican strategist Sarah Longwell, a Trump critic who founded Republican Voters Against Trump.